Psiale/restaurant-webpack-js/README.md

 ## 🧮 The Project Brief

-The specifications and the guide to the project can be found The Odin Project's ['Library Project'](https://www.theodinproject.com/courses/javascript/lessons/restaurant-page) page.
+The specifications and the guide to the project can be found The Odin Project's ['Restaurant Project'](https://www.theodinproject.com/courses/javascript/lessons/restaurant-page) page.

 The premise of this project is to use webpack and only JS modules to create a Restaurant page.
 Here the user will be able to see a landing page, a menu page, and an about page.